unipi-smartapp-2021/SLAM/README.md

 # TODO

 - [X] Make launchfile
-- [ ] Use directly Pointercloud instead of converting to Laserscan
+- [ ] Use directly Pointcloud instead of converting to Laserscan
 - [ ] Test on the simulator
 - [X] Averaging color detections
 - [X] Averaging points of detected cones